Conrad Letzkau: Aftermath

-The fact of the murder of Letzkau and others was kept secret by the younger von Plauen for as long as possible.
-However, after two days, Letzkau's daughter (and wife of Gross) Anna Gross, became worried and started going to the castle's gate to inquire about their fate.
-The guards told her that the mayors had gotten drunk, insulted the Master and then committed suicide out of shame which Anna took as a cruel joke.
-On 11 April the rest of the city council decided to send a delegation to the Grand Master, von Plauen the Elder.
-The delegation was initially imprisoned but after a few days the Grand Master ordered their release and gave them a letter promising the release of the seized mayors.
+The murder of Letzkau and the others was kept secret by von Plauen the Younger for as long as possible.
+However, after two days, Letzkau's daughter, Anna Gross, became worried and started going to the castle's gate to inquire about their fate.
+The guards told her that the mayors had gotten drunk, insulted the Master and then committed suicide out of shame, which Anna took as a cruel joke.
+On 11 April, the rest of the city council decided to send a delegation to the Grand Master, von Plauen the Elder.
+The delegation was initially imprisoned, but after a few days, the Grand Master ordered their release and gave them a letter promising the release of the seized mayors.
 At that point, von Plauen the Younger realized he could not keep their deaths a secret anymore.
 He ordered the bodies of the murdered men fished out of the moat and placed in a field where it was proclaimed that they were legally executed for treason.
-The rest of the council was terrorized and became paralyzed with fear.
-Von Plauen successfully revoked all previously granted privileges, and instituted his tax.
-He also forced his own men onto the council who had previously opposed Conrad Letzkau in the council meetings.
-Tiedemann Huxer, the man who turned away at the last minute, was made a Mayor of the city which has led to speculations that he was part of the conspiracy to murder the independent minded councilmen.
+Von Plauen successfully revoked all previously granted privileges and instituted his tax.
+He also forced his own men onto the council who had previously opposed Letzkau in council meetings.
+Tiedemann Huxer, the man who turned away at the last minute, was made a mayor of the city, which has led to speculations that he was part of the conspiracy to murder the councilmen.

-According to legend, when the news of the murder was revealed, Anna Gross Letzkau cursed the knights and their castle saying "Let not a stone remain upon stone of this castle!".
+According to legend, when the news of the murder was revealed, Anna Gross cursed the knights and their castle saying "Let not a stone remain upon stone of this castle!"
 This came to pass almost half a century later, when the destruction of the Knights' castle by angry Danzigers in 1454 marked the start of the Thirteen Years' War between the Prussian Confederation and Kingdom of Poland against the Teutonic Knights.
 The conclusion of the war with the Second Peace of Thorn made Danzig, along with Royal Prussia part of the Polish kingdom, forty three years after Conrad Letzkau first swore an oath of loyalty to the Polish king.

 Commemoration

-Currently a tablet in the St. Mary's Church in Gdańsk, in front of the chapel of St. Jadwiga of Poland commemorates Letzkau's and Hecht's death with an inscription in Latin which reads:
+Currently, a tablet in the St. Mary's Church in Gdańsk, in front of the chapel of St. Jadwiga of Poland, commemorates Letzkau's and Hecht's death with an inscription in Latin which reads: